vishalbansal28/CI-CD-pipeline-on-Google-Cloud-Platform-using-Terraform-and-Jenkins/Readme.md

-# CI/CD Pipeline Documentation
+# CI/CD Pipeline

 ## Overview

-This document provides a detailed overview of the CI/CD pipeline built using Terraform and Jenkins on Google Cloud Platform.
+This Project provides a detailed overview of the CI/CD pipeline built using Terraform and Jenkins on Google Cloud Platform.
 The pipeline is designed to build and deploy a Java application to a Kubernetes cluster.
 The pipeline stages are defined in a Jenkinsfile and can be customized as needed.

 ## Architecture